leinelissen/oocsi-pizzamail/README.md

 ```

 ### Responses
 Whenever sending an email, PizzaMail will let you know if your message has been sent successfully.
-It does this by sending a message to your own channel.
-You can listen for these messages by subscribing to the channel with your own name.
+It does this by giving a response to your call.
+You can listen to this response by following the example code.
 PizzaMail will then send some variables:
 * **message**: a string containing whatever PizzaMail wants to tell you
 * **success**: a boolean, telling you if an action has succeeded.
 * **status**: a short status code detailing what is happening
     * *"missing-parameters"*: You did not supply the correct parameters for sending an email
     * *"error-while-sending"*: Something went wrong while passing your email off to Mailgun.
     * *"sent"*: Your email has been sent!
-    * *"reply"*: A reply was received to an email you have previously sent
-* **id**: a tracking ID for an email you have sent or a reply you have received. *[only included with "sent" and "reply" status]*
+* **id**: a tracking ID for the email you have just sent *[only included with "sent" status]*
-* **reply**: the contents of an email reply you have received. *[only included with "reply" status]*

 #### For example
 ```